WHO chief urges halt to booster shots for rest of the year

-WHO chief urges halt to booster shots for rest of the yearThursday, September 09, 2021
+WHO chief urges halt to booster shots for rest of the yearWednesday, September 08, 2021

 |

-GENEVA, Switzerland (AP) — Rich countries with large supplies of COVID-19 vaccines should refrain from offering booster shots through the end of the year and make the doses available for poorer countries, the head of the World Health Organization (WHO) said yesterday, doubling down on an earlier appeal for a “moratorium” on boosters that has largely been ignored.
+GENEVA, Switzerland (AP) — The head of the World Health Organization is calling on rich countries with large supplies of coronavirus vaccines to refrain from offering booster shots through the end of the year, expanding a call that has largely fallen on deaf ears.

-WHO Director General Tedros Adhanom Ghebreyesus also said he was “appalled” after hearing comments Tuesday from a top association of pharmaceutical manufacturers that vaccine supplies are high enough to allow for both booster shots for people in well-supplied countries and first jabs in poorer countries that face shortages.
-He said that's already been the case.
+WHO Director-General Tedros Adhanom Ghebreyesus also said Wednesday he was "appalled" at comments by a leading association of pharmaceutical manufacturers who said vaccine supplies are high enough to allow for both booster shots and vaccinations in countries in dire need of jabs but facing shortages.

 "I will not stay silent when companies and countries that control the global supply of vaccines think the world's poor should be satisfied with leftovers," he told a news conference.

-“Because manufacturers have prioritised or been legally obliged to fulfil bilateral deals with rich countries willing to pay top dollar, low-income countries have been deprived of the tools to protect their people.”

-Tedros had previously called for a moratorium on boosters through the end of September.
-But wealthy countries — including Britain, Denmark, France, Greece, Germany, and Spain — have begun, or are considering, plans to offer third shots of two-dose vaccines to their vulnerable people such as the elderly or those with compromised immune systems.
+Tedros had previously called for a "moratorium" on booster shots through the end of September, but the United States and other countries have begun or are considering plans to offer them to their vulnerable people.

-Israel has been providing third doses to a wide swath of people who already received a full two-dose regimen months earlier.
-And last month, United States health officials recommended that all Americans get boosters to shore up their protection amid evidence that the vaccines' effectiveness is falling.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login